 The <m> parameter reports the status of the service at the Network level.
-If the CLIR service is not provided by the Network, this service cannot be used and changing the first parameter <n> will not change the CLI presentation to the other party behavior of the Network.
+If the CLIR service is not provided by the Network, this service cannot be used, and changing the first

 4.4.1.3.2.
 Restrict/Allow Caller Line ID Indication